Prompt Library · 36 prompts

 Prepare an investor pitch

-Strongest arguments, most likely objections, elevator pitch and the most important number you need to have ready.
+Strongest arguments, likely objections, elevator pitch, and the most important figure you need to have ready.

 Funding

-I'm pitching my company to [type of investor: angel, VC, bank] for [approximate amount] for [purpose: growth, product, working capital].
+I am going to pitch my company for [type of investor: angel, VC, bank] for [approximate amount] i [purpose: growth, product, working capital].

 - Current status: [revenue, customers, growth rate]